Air Conditioner Repair Checklist

 If you rely on a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
 If you’re still having problems, reach us at 727-369-6195 for support.

 Your system probably has a power-cutting lever by its outdoor unit.
 This device is typically in a metal box hung on your house.
-If your AC has recently been serviced, the switch may have accidentally been positioned in the “off” location.
+If your AC has recently been serviced, the switch may have accidentally been turned off.

 Clogged Condensate Drain Pan